stoplightio/spectral/README.md

 **How is this different than [Ajv](https://github.com/epoberezkin/ajv)?**

+Ajv is a popular JavaScript JSON Schema validator, but it is not a linter.
+Validators just check if something is technically correct, but a linter goes a step further than that and programmatically applies opinions, which is what style guide really is.

-Ajv is a JSON Schema validator, not a linter.
-Spectral does expose a `schema` function that you can use in your rules to validate all or part of the target object with JSON Schema (Ajv is used under the hood).
-However, Spectral also provides a number of other functions and utilities that you can use to build up a linting ruleset to validates things that JSON Schema is not well suited for.
+Spectral uses AJV to expose a `schema` function, which you can use in your rules to validate all or part of the target object with JSON Schema.
+Spectral also provides a number of other functions and utilities that you can use to build up a linting ruleset to validates things that JSON Schema is not well suited for.

 **I want to lint my OpenAPI documents but don't want to implement Spectral right now.**